Revision 23-1, Effective Nov. 13, 2023

 - have a high school diploma or GED;

 - be knowledgeable about computers and assistive technology that is designed for people who are blind or visually impaired;

-- be familiar with computer and assistive technology applications for people who have visual disabilities and/or other disabilities;
+- be familiar with computer and assistive technology applications for people who have visual disabilities or other disabilities;

-- be familiar with appropriate instructional methods for people who have visual disabilities and/or other disabilities and participate in required training as developed that may include confidence builder training or its equivalent;
+- be familiar with appropriate instructional methods for people who have visual disabilities or other disabilities and participate in required training as developed including confidence builder training or its equivalent;

-- have the ability to vary training to meet the specific needs of each consumer; and
+- able to vary training to meet the specific needs of each person; and

-- demonstrate proficiency in assistive technology training on specific assistive equipment, in accordance with HHSC standards and any periodic proficiency tests required by HHSC.
+- demonstrate proficiency in assistive technology training on specific assistive equipment, per HHSC standards and any periodic proficiency tests required by HHSC.

-For conducting group training on assistive technology, the staff-to-consumer ratio may not exceed one staff member to three consumers (1:3).
+For conducting group training on assistive technology, the staff-to-person ratio may not exceed one staff member to three people (1:3).